axel22/axel22.github.com/_posts/2013-04-20-isometric-scala-game-engine.md

 However, when it comes to isometric tile-based engines where a sprite may occupy more than a single tile, things get a bit more convoluted.
-The chair on the left occupies a single tile (1x1 sprite), but the oak tree shown occupies four tiles (2x2 sprite) and the fireplace shown earlier occupies three tiles (1x3 sprite).
+The chair on the left occupies a single tile (1x1 sprite), but the oak tree on the right occupies four tiles (2x2 sprite) and the fireplace shown earlier occupies three tiles (1x3 sprite).
 The sprites can no longer be drawn going from one corner of the scene to another, so two simple `for` loops will not do.